 Unfortunately, many hunters don’t use any type of safety device with their tree stand.
 This is sad, but true.
 Saddle hunters don’t have a choice.
-The Tethrd Mantis saddle connects to the the tree with built in safety devices that make it nearly impossible to fall when used properly under normal hunting conditions.
-There’s also a big difference between the way in which safety harnesses and hunting saddles approach falls.
+The Tethrd Mantis saddle connects to the tree with built-in safety devices that make it nearly impossible to fall when used properly under normal hunting conditions.
+There’s also a big difference between how safety harnesses and hunting saddles approach falls.
 Safety harnesses do nothing to stop you from falling from the tree.
 They are designed to catch your fall and stop you from hitting the ground.
 Conversely, the Tethrd Mantis is designed to prevent your fall in the first place.

 IS IT COMFORTABLE?

-One of the most commonly asked questions relates to comfort; is a Tethrd Mantis comfortable?
-The short answer is “yes”.
+One of the most commonly asked questions relates to comfort; Is a Tethrd Mantis and Phantom comfortable?
+The short answer is “yes.”
 Saddles are very comfortable.
-Most users find them superior to traditional hang on tree stands right out of the box while a few users experience mild discomfort due to improper setup techniques.
-Minor discomfort can be present on the hips (hip pinch) or lower back.
-This is almost always caused by setting up the saddle incorrectly or having the wrong size.
-Another comfort factor is something we like to call “saddle shape”.
-Some users bodies are slower to adapt to different pressure zones and angles created by hanging from a tree.
+Most users find them superior to traditional hang-on tree stands right out of the box while a few users experience mild discomfort.
+Minor discomfort can be present in the hips (hip pinch) or lower back.
+This is almost always caused by improper setup techniques or having the wrong size.
+Another comfort factor is something we like to call “saddle shape.”
+Some users’ bodies are slower to adapt to different pressure zones and angles created by hanging from a tree.
+The more time you spend in your saddle, though, the more your body will adjust to the system and your saddle shape will improve dramatically.
 I call this getting in saddle shape.
-The more time you spend in your saddle, the more your body will adjust to the system and your saddle shape will improve dramatically.

 WILL THE DEER SEE ME?

-The Tethrd Mantis allows you to hide behind the trunk for the ultimate camouflage.
+The Tethrd Mantis and Phantom allow you to hide behind the trunk for the ultimate camouflage.
 You no longer have to stick out like a sore thumb.
-Saddle hunters generally setup facing the direction in which the deer are expected to travel.
-This allows the hunter to keep the tree trunk in-between the deer’s line of sight; thus hiding the hunter from the deer’s view and eliminating the hunter’s outline completely.
+Saddle hunters generally set up facing the direction in which the deer are expected to travel.
+This allows the hunter to keep the tree trunk in between the deer’s line of sight; thus, hiding the hunter from the deer’s view and eliminating the hunter’s outline completely.
 There is no more stealthy way to hunt from an elevated position.

 WHAT ABOUT MY FEET?

 Since saddle hunters are suspended from a tether in the tree, it is important to have a platform.
 It serves two main purposes.
-1 – it allows the hunter a place to rest their feet and take some weight off the Saddle if necessary.
-2 – It allows the hunter to pivot or move around the tree in order to achieve a 360 degree shooting range.
-The platform is placed at the top of the hunters climbing aid and should only be climbed on AFTER the hunter has attached his tether to the tree.
-Just like traditional tree stands, most accidents happen during the transition from climbing aid to platform.
+1 – It gives the hunter a place to rest their feet and take some weight off the Saddle if necessary.
+2 – It allows the hunter to pivot or move around the tree in order to achieve a 360-degree shooting range.
+The platform is placed at the top of the hunter’s climbing aid and should only be climbed on AFTER the hunter has attached his tether to the tree.
+Just like traditional tree stands, most accidents happen during the transition from climbing aid to the platform.
 With a saddle, you can virtually eliminate the chance of falling during this transition.
 You can learn more about the Tethrd Predator Platform here.

 HOW DO I CLIMB THE TREE?

 Climbing methods are not specific to saddle hunting.
-All hunters that choose to hunt from an elevated position must first climb a tree.
-There are a lot of options for climbing the tree from inexpensive stick ladders (Walmart or Sportsman’s Guide), portable climbing sticks (Lone Wolf, Muddy Pro, Hawk Heliums, etc.) , screw in steps, Wild Edge Stepps, Silent Approach steps from Bullman Outdoors, and a host of other options.
-Your climbing method choice will depend on your style of hunting and what is legal in your area.
+All hunters who choose to hunt from an elevated position must first climb a tree.
+There are a lot of options for climbing trees, from inexpensive stick ladders (Walmart or Sportsman’s Guide), portable climbing sticks (Lone Wolf, Muddy Pro, Hawk Heliums, etc.), screw-in steps, Silent Approach steps from Bullman Outdoors, and many others.
+Your climbing method will depend on your hunting style and what is legal in your area.
 For the ultimate discussion of climbing methods, we recommend visiting the Climbing Method forum on SaddleHunter.com

 HOW DO I SHOOT?

-There are 4 different shots saddle hunters can take.
-We’ll address them from the perspective of right handed shooters moving counterclockwise around the tree.
-The four shots are: The Strong Side Shot (10 o’clock to 7 o’clock), the Drop Shot (7 o’clock to 5 o’clock), the Weak Side Shot (5 o’clock to 2 o’clock) and the Top Shot (2 o’clock to 10 o’clock).
+There are four different shots saddle hunters can take.
+We’ll address them from the perspective of right-handed shooters moving counterclockwise around the tree.
+The four shots are: the Strong Side Shot (10 o’clock to 7 o’clock), the Drop Shot (7 o’clock to 5 o’clock), the Weak Side Shot (5 o’clock to 2 o’clock), and the Top Shot (2 o’clock to 10 o’clock).
 It’s also worth mentioning that proper shooting form is easier to maintain in a saddle versus a traditional tree stand.
 The geometry created by the saddle makes the “T” form more natural.

 WHAT SIZE SADDLE SHOULD I BUY?

 Sizing your Mantis Saddle isn’t an exact science.
-If you’re on the edge of a size there are a few things to consider.
+If you’re on the edge of a size, there are a few things to consider.
 If you’re pretty fit with an athletic build, you’ll probably be fine with the smaller size.
-If you’re stockier, you may want to size up.
-The most user friendly measurement is waist size.
+If you have a stockier build, you may want to size up.
+The most user-friendly measurement is waist size.
 Up to a 34″ waist is a Medium.
 34″-40″ is a Large.
 40″+ is an XL.
-If you’re in between sizes, your height/weight can factor in.
+If you’re between sizes, your height/weight can factor in.
 If you’re trim and athletic, you should size down.
 If you’re shorter and stockier, you should probably size up.
-The width of your butt is the most important factor to size your saddle.
-Athletic builds tend to have a narrower butt and stockier body types tend to have a wider butt.
-Winter layering won’t affect this sizing very much unless you hunt in EXTREME temperatures and have really bulky layers.
+The width of your pelvis is the most crucial factor in determining the appropriate saddle size.
+People with more athletic builds typically have a narrower pelvis, while individuals with more robust body types tend to have a wider pelvic structure.
+Winter layering won’t affect this sizing much unless you hunt in EXTREME temperatures and have really bulky layers.
 For example, a hunter with a waist size of 34, who is 6’3″ 190 lbs, who hunts in Tennessee with mild-moderate winters should choose a Medium.
 However, a hunter with a 34″ waist, who is 5’6 180 lbs, who hunts in North Dakota with severe winters should choose a Large.
 Once you receive your Mantis, other things will factor into your comfort like tether height and the position of the Mantis on your body.